Washington Nationals at Miami Marlins game preview

 Watch the Miami Marlins on FOX Sports Florida

-Gonzalez, a left-hander from Miami, has been exceptional in his 13 career games against the Marlins, going 7-3 with a 2.19 ERA.
-In five games at Marlins Park, though, Gonzalez is just 2-2 with a 4.15 ERA.
+In 11 career starts against the Marlins, Scherzer is 6-3 with a 3.50 ERA.
+In six career starts at Marlins Park, he is 4-2 with a 2.11 ERA.

-This will be Urena’s first game against Washington in 2017.
-Last year, he went 1-0 with a 1.80 ERA against Washington in three relief appearances covering five innings.
+For O’Grady, it will be his fifth major league start and his first against Washington.
+O’Grady, 27, has absolutely no hype behind him, but he has not pitched poorly since making his major league debut on July 8.

-In terms of the offenses on the field on Monday, Washington is not the only team with heavy hitters.
+A soft-tosser, O’Grady turned in his best performance Thursday in a 4-1 win over the Cincinnati Reds.
+He pitched seven scoreless innings, allowing just five hits and two walks while striking out five.

 FOX Sports Go